Geometric-Aware Low-Light Image and Video Enhancement via Depth Guidance: Method

 \subsection{Correlation-based Cross Attention for Fusion}

 \textbf{Feature fusion strategy.} Several strategies have been employed to fuse cross-domain features for low-light enhancement.
 In SMG~\cite{xu2023low}, synthesized edge information serves as a condition for generating feature normalization and convolution parameters.
 However, this operation can be computationally expensive, especially when dealing with high-resolution images.
-On the other hand, SKF~\cite{wu2023learning} computes the similarity between image and semantic features and utilizes this similarity to modulate the original image features, using query, key, and value features in the fusion as image, semantic, and image features.
+On the other hand, SKF~\cite{wu2023skf} computes the similarity between image and semantic features and utilizes this similarity to modulate the original image features, i.e., they use image, semantic, and image features as query, key, and value features in the fusion.
 It's worth noting that this strategy may not effectively incorporate new information, as the semantic features are primarily used to facilitate the computation of an attention matrix rather than being integrated with the image features themselves.
+And our method's superiority to these methods are shown in Table. \ref{table:quantitative1}.

-In this paper, our approach involves directly guiding the depth-aware features into the pathways of $\mathcal{G}$.
+In this paper, as shown in Fig.~\ref{fig:fig2}, our approach involves directly guiding the depth-aware features into the pathways of $\mathcal{G}$.
 Additionally, we integrate the results of the cross-attention computation with the outputs of the self-attention computation, based on a feature correlation measurement.

 \textbf{Fusion computation details.} Suppose our goal is to fuse features in the $l$-th layer, denoted as $f_{g,l}$ and $\hat{f}_{d,l}$.
 Both of these feature maps have the same shape of $H\times W\times C$, where $H$ represents the feature height, $W$ the feature width, and $C$ the feature channel.
-To perform the feature computation, separate projection matrices for query, key, and value~\cite{vaswani2017attention} are established for both $f_{g,l}$ and $\hat{f}_{d,l}$.
+To perform the feature computation, projection matrices for query, key, and value~\cite{vaswani2017attention} are established for both $f_{g,l}$ and $\hat{f}_{d,l}$.
 For $f_{g,l}$, these projection matrices are labeled as $W_q$, $W_k$, and $W_v$, while for $\hat{f}_{d,l}$, only the key and query matrices are required, designated as $\hat{W}_k$ and $\hat{W}_v$, respectively.

 The self-attention is first conducted for $f_{g,l}$, by computing the self-similarity matrix, as